InfusionPoints/fedramp20x-low-pilot-final/README.md

 AuditShield provides details concerning what commands are run to gather KSI artifacts and provide stakeholders with the ability to track a full chain of custody of an artifact to their source within the environment.
 AuditShield will have capabilities to reflect evidence mapped to additional frameworks over time.

 ## Submission Details
+### Update July 3, 2025
+Per PMO review and feedback, our public and private submissions have been updated and submitted as of July 3, 2025.
+We have added five additional KSI checks.
+The private submission now includes an updated evidence dump, a Comment / Response tracking spreadsheet as well as a Command Center Agency Secure Configuration Guidance document.

+### Original Submission June 18, 2025

 Our submission is in two parts, including this public view as well as a stakeholder-only view, currently shared with the FedRAMP PMO.
 This public view consists of:

 | File | Description |